The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 The problem in your campaign story however isn’t about how you’re going to get elected.

-What are the problems the voters want solved?
+What are the problems the voters want solved then?

 They are the things that concern, worry, or anger the voters in your community.